 - Conduct a thorough investigation of the practice of using adult mental health services for young people, including the reasons why this occurs. - Develop youth-specific acute options within communities to address the needs of young people experiencing acute distress.
+Acute options are services that support people who experience a personal crisis or a period of high emotional, psychological or mental distress.
 Options should include residential alternatives to hospital-based inpatient mental health care. - Develop kaupapa Māori services as part of the network of acute options for rangatahi Māori.